 This tiny rope bridge connects the mainland to a tiny fishing island.
 The bridge is suspended nearly 100 feet above the ocean.
 Beware that once on the island there are no rails to keep kids on the island and it can be quite steep in places.
 My kids loved running across the bridge and had no problem.
 It’s about a 1 mile hike to get down to the bridge.

-5. What to Eat
+5. What to Eat in Ireland with Kids

 - Full Irish Breakfast: Similar to a Full English Breakfast, this will include eggs, bacon, sausauge, tomatoes, mushrooms, beans and toast.
 A little bit of everything!

 - Soda Bread: This is an Irish classic that we are in love with.
 It’s a simple, hearty bread that will fill your belly.
 Be sure to slather it with some good Irish Butter!

 - Irish Butter: Ireland is known for their delicious, creamy butter, made so because of their abundance of grass-fed cows.
 Hundreds of years ago, butter was used as a currency in Ireland and traded in the markets.
 This is how Kerry Gold butter got it’s name, not because of the golden color, although the yellow color of butter indicates that the cows are grass fed.

 - Irish Stew: A traditional Irish meal, Irish stew will contain beef or lamb, and vegetables in a thick tasty broth, served, of course, with soda bread!